DNKpp/mimicpp/README.md

 #### Mocks as member functions

-``mimicpp::mock``s can also serve as member functions.
+``mimicpp::Mock``s can also serve as member functions.
 Sure, there are some limitations, but for the most cases it works well.

 ```cpp
 #include <mimic++/mimic++.hpp>